 - Optional: add salt, lemon, or EVOO to taste.
 For a TIU approved version, just add more lemon as needed, but avoid the salt and EVOO.

-- When pasta is finished, drain.
+- Add the pasta to the boiling water.
+When pasta is finished, drain.
 Pour back into saucepan and add the pesto.

 - Stir in sun-dried tomatoes.